Women’s Drug Rehab Program

 If you have started researching treatment programs, you may have considered choosing a program that provides gender-focused treatment.
 Different programs address gender-specific care in different ways.
 Some offer addiction treatment in an entirely gender-specific setting, meaning the treatment environment offers services for either women only or men only.
 Other programs, like Robert Alexander Center, offer comprehensive, evidence-based treatment programs designed to meet the gender-specific treatment needs of men and women.
 Although our programs are open to all genders, we offer a range of therapeutic models intended to focus on the unique treatment needs of men and women.

-Why Treatment Personalized for Women is Successful
+Addiction Treatment Personalized for Women

 Research indicates that biological gender or one’s gender at birth plays a vital role in developing substance use disorders.
 National statistics show biological gender is a critical component of substance use and abuse factors.
 Some common examples include when (the age) people start using, the type of substances they use, and how their brain and body react to drugs and alcohol.
 Women, for example, are statistically more likely than men to report abusing prescription drugs like oxycontin or codeine.
 In contrast, men are more likely to struggle with challenges related to alcohol and marijuana use.